ENOFLAG/writeups/pwn2win2020/stolen_backdoor/README.md

 # pwn2win CTF 2020 - stolen_backdoor (pwn)
-*31 May 2020, Writeup by liikt and MMunier*
+*31 May 2020, Writeup by Liikt and MMunier*

 Challenge Author: esoj